danascheider/skyrim_inventory_management/README.md

 ### CI

-Tests are run against all pull requests using [GitHub Actions](https://github.com/features/actions).
+Rubocop and RSpec are run against all pull requests using [GitHub Actions](https://github.com/features/actions).
 Pull requests may not be merged if the build is broken.
 CI also runs any time changes are pushed or merged to `main`.
 Please wait for these builds to pass before deploying to Heroku.

 ### Deployment